Santa’s Security Detail

 by David Hartmann

 Editor’s Note: This is a tale from the “old days” in Afghanistan, back when the uniforms were tan and and the vests were green.
 Check out more of David Hartmann’s entertaining and excellently-written downrange memories on his blog.
-This was firt re-posted on Havok Journal 02JAN15.
+This first appeared in The Havok Journal January 2, 2015.

 Brown.
 Nearly everything in Afghanistan is brown.